deepset-ai/haystack/docker/README.md

 configured to serve Haystack's `rest_api` to ease pipeline deployments in containerized environments.

-Start the Docker container binding the TCP port `8000` locally:
+To start the Docker container binding the TCP port `8000` locally, run:
 ```sh
 docker run -p 8000:8000 deepset/haystack
 ```

-If you need the container to access other services available in the host:
+If you need the container to access other services available in the host, run:
 ```sh
 docker run -p 8000:8000 --network="host" deepset/haystack
 ```